 Abraham Handgref was a second class passenger on the Valencia, on his way to Seattle.
 As if to highlight how brutal the sinking of the Valencia was, on March 4th, 1906, more than a month after the disaster, Abraham Handgref’s body washed up on the shore of Wreck Bay, near Tofino.
 The article reads, “Yesterday morning the sea gave up another victim of the Valencia wreck after tossing it about the waters for over five weeks.
 The special correspondent of the Colonist at Ucluelet, wiring yesterday morning says: “The body of Abraham Handgref, a second class passenger of the lost Valencia was found and buried yesterday on the west end of Wreck Bay.
 A lifebelt was on over and overcoat, but the pants were gone.
 On the body was found a silver watch, a gold ring on a finger, some letter in a foreign language, all signed Sam Kitty, but no money.
 Identification was through the finding on the body of intention papers for citizenship on the United States.
 The body was badly decomposed.”

 Roy Hazard, 21, Mabel Rowland and her sister Lulu Rowland, 16, were travelling from LA using fake names on the Valencia’s ship registry.
 Roy Hazard went as C. West and the two girls went as “Misses T Martin and T Simpson.”
-13 Feb Daily Colonist, “Runaway Trio Among Victims.
-One identified Among Valencia’s Dead Travelling with Assumed Names.
-Yesterday morning ten more bodies were buried at Ross Bay cemetery, and one of them was identified shortly before interment as Mabel Rowland, aged 18, of Los Angeles… They left Los Angeles together surreptitiously, young Hazard giving his name as “West” when taking passage on the Valencia at San Francisco, and the two girls as “Misses Martin and Simpson.””

 Hazard left a letter with a friend with instructions to mail it when they sailed.
 The friend forgot until January 27th, several days after the Valencia wrecked.
 The parents only learned they were on the Valencia when the letter arrived.
 It appears that Roy Hazard’s father E.L.
 Hazard assaulted Lulu Rowland at some point before the trio ran away.
 Several months after the Valencia disaster, the San Francisco Call reported E.L.
-Hazard had been convicted of assaulting Lulu Rowland.
+Hazard had been charged with assaulting Lulu Rowland.

 Several months after the Valencia shipwreck happened a bottle floated ashore 800 kilometres north of the Valencia wreck on island of Haida Gwaii.
 This bottle contained a letter written was sent from the Valencia several hours into the ordeal.
 “We are going down off the coast. – E.F.
 Hazard.”
 The letter was written in pencil, faded and difficult to read, so the E.F. was likely mistaken for R.F. as Roy Hazard was the only passenger with that last name.

-Hill was a second class passenger heading for Seattle.
+R. Hill was a second class passenger heading for Seattle.
 Listed on the Valencia’s passenger list, no other information can be found.

-48 Hoddinott, J.E., Chief Steward on the Valencia - LOST
+47. Jack Hoddinott, Chief Steward - LOST

-Herman T. Hoelscher was a first Class passenger on the Valencia heading for Seattle, from San Francisco.
+Herman T. Hoelscher was a first class passenger on the Valencia heading for Seattle, from San Francisco.
 The San Francisco Call newspaper on January 25th printed a picture and some information about him, “H.T.
 Hoelscher Among Dead.
 Was First Time He Had Taken Trip for Company.
 One of those who perished on the sinking of the Valencia was Hermann T. Hoelscher, a member of the firm of William Hoelscher & Company, wine merchants at 106 Taylor Street in this city.
 Hoelscher’s case is a sad one.
 He was the secretary treasurer of the company and had never left the San Francisco office on business.
 Last week he told his brothers that he wished to get away for a little while, as he needed the change for his health.
 There was business to be done at Seattle and he was sent on the Valencia.
 It was his first trip on the water.
 All day yesterday his brothers waited to receive a telegram from him announcing his safety.
 Last night came and no message.
 When the news finally arrived that only the few had been saved they gave up hope.
 Hoelscher has three brothers, William, Victor and Arthur.
 His mother and sister live on Baker Street.
 He was 28 years old and a young man with hosts of friends.
 He was strong of body and would have had a good chance to have reached the shore in any ordinary sea.
 Some of his friends have not yet given up hope that he has landed somewhere safe but has been unable to telegraph.”
 The Victoria Daily Colonist on January 30th reported, “Regarding the bodies found yesterday a dispatch from Cape Beale said: Logan and party have recovered three bodies this morning.
 The first body is that of Thomas H. Hoelscher.
 He has four cheques for $75 each, $95 in bills and a gold watch with his name on it.”

-Peter Hogan was a second class passenger on the Valencia heading for Seattle.
+Peter Hogan was a second class passenger registered on the Valencia heading for Seattle.
 His body was never found.

 Eugene Hopkins, assistant freight clerk on the Valencia was reported to be still on the ship when the last two rafts departed.
 He would have been cast into the sea just two hours later when the Valencia finally crumbled into the sea.
 The San Francisco Call on January 24th reported, “Eugene E. Hopkins, freight clerk of the Valencia made his home with his father and mother, Mr. and Mrs. J.S.
 Hopkins in Alameda, the family residence being at 2241 Clinton Avenue.
 He was unmarried and was widely known an popular in the Encinal City, where he attended the public schools and spent his boyhood days.
 Hopkins was 25 years of age and had been in the employ of the Pacific Coast Steamship Company for several years.”
 The Victoria Daily Colonist on January 26 reported, “The lottery of fate was played by two freight clerks on the Valencia, with their lives as the stakes.
 C.A.
 Metz left the vessel on her last trip to San Francisco, and Hopkins returned to the ship when she sailed for Seattle, and it was the first time he had been on duty aboard the Valencia since last October.”

-Hosie appears on passenger lists as a second class passenger for Seattle.
+J. Hosie appears on passenger lists as a second class passenger for Seattle.

-54 HUGHES, J.J.
-Porter on the Valencia - LOST
+53. J.J.
+Hughes, Porter - LOST

 J.J.
 Hughes was a porter on the Valencia.
 He was one of the people reported to be still on the Valencia when the last life raft departed.
 Two hours later the Valencia was smashed into the sea killing the last of the survivors on board.

-James Inglehorne was a second class passenger on the Valencia.
+Otto (James) Inglehorne was a second class passenger on the Valencia.
 The San Francisco Call on January 27th reported, “NINE BODIES CAS ASHORE BY THE SEA” James Inglehorne was identified as one of the bodies, “The fifth body was that of O.W.
 Inglehorne, a second class passenger, given in the passenger list as James Inglehorne.
 He belonged to Ferndale, Wash.
 He had a check showing he had room No.49 on the steamship.
 There was a 50 cent piece in his pockets.”

 George Henry Jesse was a first class passenger heading to Victoria.
 He was still on the Valencia when it finally broke up killing all on board.
 One Seattle newspaper reported on January 30th, "Survivors tell of the heroism of G.H.
 Jesse who is a prominent British Columbia oarsman, in refusing to take a place on the raft on which Connors and Long escaped, that he might remain to assist Miss Laura Van Wyck, a San Francisco society girl.
 Connors said: "I saw Jesse and know him, as he was a little further on the mast than I when the top-mast broke.
 I was carried down, and he had a hard time to keep in the rigging, holding Miss Van Wyck.
 "I called to him to come down and take a chance on the life raft, but he replied; "No, I have some one here to look after, and will stay and take my chances.”